kesimo/groWs/README.md

 ## Client

 A ``groWs.Client`` represents a client connection and can be used to send messages to the client or store client data.
+The Client holds an internal used unique ID, that can be accessed using `client.GetID()`.

 ### Send a message